wercks/react-input-state/README.md

 ## data-ignore

-If you don't want this input/select to be managed by this lib
+If you don't want the input/select to be managed by this lib

 ```html
 <select name="any" data-ignore="true"></select>